ivanyu/pyheap/README.md

 A heap dumper and analyzer for CPython based on GDB.

+## Compatibility

+The dumper was tested with CPython 3.9 and 3.10.

+Some popular libraries were tested:
+- Django;
+- FastAPI;
+- Flask;
+- SQLAlchemy
+- Jupyter.

 ## Usage

 Find the PID of a running CPython process you're interested in.